 Course builds on writing and research skills or ENG 101 or 181.
 Writing and research skills required for strong communication through composition in academic and professional settings will be provided.
 A special emphasis is on theory and design pertaining to workplace communications.
 Assignments could include design principles, graphics, collaborative writing, research processes, and incorporation of sources.
 This course will also clarify workplace items such a definitions and proposal.
 One research paper is required.

-ENG 208 Introduction to Creative Writing (3)
+ENG 222 Writing for Sience Literacy (3)